 What is your current role?
 What is the best part about it?

 I am currently responsible for the curation and creation of content in Divisions 21, 22, 23 and 25.
-I really enjoy helping the BSD AECO and BPM sales teams introduce potential clients to the power of SpecLink and helping those clients reach the “ah ha” moment.
+I really enjoy helping the RIB AECO and BPM sales teams introduce potential clients to the power of SpecLink and helping those clients reach the “ah ha” moment.

 How have you transitioned to working from home during the current Covid-19 situation?
 Any tips?